mlchethanupb/myworks/wireless/Readme.md

 ## Reward

 ##### Centralized and Decentralized RL agent with routing
 * Successfull packet transmission = 1, Packet loss due to defect node, hidden terminal problem or collision reward is -1.
 Packet travelling via multi-hop path reward is -(0.1 × hopcounts).
-If an episode terminates even though queues at any node in the network has packets to transmit,then reward is = -(Number of nodes × 100 ).
+If an episode terminates even though queues at any node in the network has packets to transmit, then reward is = -(Number of nodes × 100 ).
 If all the nodes are idle reward = -1

-Reward for centralized RL agent with no routing is similar except the reward due to defect node.
+Reward for centralized RL agent with no routing is similar except the negative reward due to defect node.
 As next-hop in this approach will not have defect node.

 ## Environment Setup